DuanGavin-dxc/docker.github.io/get-started/index.md

 ## Docker concepts

-Docker is a platform for developers and sysadmins to **build, run, and share** applications with containers.
+Docker is a platform for developers and sysads to **build, run, and share** applications with containers.
 The use of containers to deploy applications is called _containerization_.
 Containers are not new, but their use for easily deploying applications is.